A bowl of foods ideal for biohacking

 Drinking Matcha Latte

 Matcha is rich in L-theanine, an amino acid that promotes calm focus and improved cognitive performance [25].
 Drinking matcha lattes provides gentle, sustained energy without the jitters often linked to coffee.
+Some versions of this popular drink can be high in sugar, so always check the other ingredients before regular consumption.

 Bulletproof Coffee